playcanvas/blog/_posts/2013-01-29-announcing-playcanvas-answers.markdown

 Types of questions to avoid:

 - Can PlayCanvas be used to make an MMO?
-- How do I add two numbers in Javascript?
+- How do I add two numbers in JavaScript?

 ### Step by Step